Popularity of religious marriages falling in North Lincolnshire,

 In North Lincolnshire, there were 181 religious weddings in 2016, compared with 236 five years earlier, according to the latest Office for National Statistics data.
-That's a drop of 23% since 2011.
+That's a drop of 23 per cent since 2011.

 Despite the downward trend, religious weddings are more popular in North Lincolnshire than the rest of the country.

-In England, a quarter of marriages were held in religious venues, while in North Lincolnshire the proportion was 29%.
+In England, a quarter of marriages were held in religious venues, while in North Lincolnshire the proportion was 29 per cent.
 These figures only include opposite-sex marriages.

 Across England and Wales, three in four religious weddings were Anglican, while a further 11% were Catholic.
-Non-Christian ceremonies only amounted to 4% of the total.
+Non-Christian ceremonies only amounted to 4 per cent of the total.